Virgin Media O2 Logo in white

 How fast is ADSL broadband?

-Download speeds for ADSL range from 5 to 24 mbps depending on your setup, while upload speeds are much slower, usually between 1 to 3 Mbps.
-These speeds are fine for everyday internet use but are nowhere near as fast as fibre or gigabit broadband packages.
+ADSL broadband download speeds typically range from 5 to 24 Mbps, depending on your setup, while upload speeds are much slower, usually between 1 and 3 Mbps.
+These speeds are fine for everyday internet use, but are nowhere near as fast as fibre or gigabit broadband packages.

 Internet providers often advertise ADSL as "up to 24 Mbps," but real-world speeds are often lower.
 If you’re in a busy area with lots of users, speeds might dip during peak times.

 Your actual speed can also be slower if you live far away from your nearest telephone exchange.
-The further you are from this, the more chance of the signal weakening and your internet speed slowing as it travels over old copper phone lines.
+The further you are from this, the greater the chance of the signal weakening and your internet speed slowing as it travels over old copper phone lines.

-Someone 1 mile from the exchange, for instance, might get 20 Mbps, while someone 3 miles away might only get 5 Mbps.
-Copper wires can also suffer from interferences from other devices or weather conditions can also affect your ADSL speed.
+For example, someone 1 mile from the exchange might get around 20 Mbps, while someone 3 miles away may only reach 5 Mbps.
+Copper wires can also suffer from interference from other devices, and weather conditions can also affect your ADSL speed.

 ADSL vs VDSL: what’s the difference?